FelipeRestrepo101/ResponsibleAI/README.md

 ## Research
 This folder contains a research paper explaining: how AI impacts the environment; explanations for the statistics and calculations displayed on the posterboard and presentation; and references to the original sources of my research.
 ## LMStudioPreview
-This file is an .mp4 video showing a preview of how you can run AI models locally using the LM Studio desktop app
+This file is an .mp4 video showing a preview of how you can run AI models locally using the LM Studio desktop app (Preview is running on a $500 dollar mid-range laptop)